macuzi/a11y/README.md

   function HomePage() {
     return (
-      <DocumentTitle title="Home Page"> // 👈🏾This will allow this specific component to have it's own page title.
+      <DocumentTitle title="Home Page"> // 👈🏾This will allow the specific component to have it's own page title.
         <>
           // ... 💼👔business as usual with regular functional components
         </>